PlanterApp/planter_blog/content/posts/curry-garden-plan/index.md

 caption = ""
 alt = "A plate with a curry dish surrounded by fresh vegetables and a tablet showing the Planter app"
 +++
-Planning a garden is not only about deciding which plants should go where, thinking about soil conditions, the orientation of the sun and which seeds you have kicking around from the most recent seed sale.
-Planning a garden should foremost be driven by selecting plants that you can and will use in the kitchen.
-One of the best ways to do that is to plan around the types of dishes you and your family enjoy preparing.
-If you and your family enjoy foods from around the globe, you might want to consider dedicating some space for a ‘curry garden’.
+While there are many factors to consider when planning a garden, it's important to plan based on the types of dishes you and your family enjoy preparing.
+If you and your family enjoy cooking food with a global flair, you might want to consider planning a ‘curry garden’.

-‘Curry’ is really a catch-all term that does not refer to any one specific dish.
-In most cultures the word ‘curry’ is not used- each dish will have its own unique name.
-That being said, dishes that would be loosely classified as ‘curry’ can take shape from some of the same base plants in the garden.
-From there you can branch out depending on the cuisine you are interested in and your family’s taste.
+‘Curry’ is actually a loose, catch-all term that doesn’t properly refer to any specific dish.
+In its originating culture, each dish would have its own unique name.
+That being said, many dishes that could be roughly considered as ‘curry-style’ dishes can be created using many of the same core plants in the garden.

-## Curry Garden Base Plan
+## Curry garden base plan

-For my curry garden design, I started with a core garden that has some of the foundational  plants that can form the backbone of a great curry (and not only curry- many of these form the base of all types of cuisines!)
+Our sample curry garden base plan is filled with uber-versatile plants that form the backbone of great curry dishes:

 * Garlic
 * Ginger